ImmunoGen (NASDAQ:IMGN) Releases FY 2021 Earnings Guidance

-ImmunoGen (NASDAQ:IMGN) updated its FY 2021 earnings guidance on Monday.
-The company provided EPS guidance of – for the period.
+ImmunoGen (NASDAQ:IMGN) issued an update on its FY 2021 earnings guidance on Monday morning.
+The company provided earnings per share guidance of – for the period.
 The company issued revenue guidance of $65 million-$75 million, compared to the consensus revenue estimate of $70.02 million.

-A number of analysts recently issued reports on the company.
-TheStreet cut ImmunoGen from a c rating to a d+ rating in a research report on Friday, March 26th.
-William Blair reaffirmed an outperform rating on shares of ImmunoGen in a research report on Monday, May 10th.
-HC Wainwright boosted their target price on shares of ImmunoGen from $11.00 to $12.00 and gave the stock a buy rating in a research report on Tuesday, February 16th.
-Finally, Zacks Investment Research downgraded shares of ImmunoGen from a hold rating to a sell rating and set a $9.50 price target on the stock. in a report on Thursday, February 18th.
-One research analyst has rated the stock with a sell rating, three have issued a hold rating and four have issued a buy rating to the company.
-ImmunoGen presently has an average rating of Hold and an average target price of $10.00.

 ImmunoGen Company Profile